Ethical banking: Differences from credit unions

 Credit unions are not banks but they offer many of the same services as banks (e.g. investment opportunities, commercial and business loans, checking & savings accounts, etc.).
 Credit unions are member-owned rather than shareholder-owned.
 This gives each member equal vote in the decision-making process.
 When a credit union has surplus, the profits made will either be invested into the community or will go back to the members in the form of "patronage rebates" (i.e. cheques).
 Credit unions focus on the members because they are also the owners, and on the communities in which they are situated.
 Credit unions put a higher focus on local community development than banks do.
 Most credit unions lend strictly to people and businesses in the community where the union is located.
 This fact leads credit unions to affect communities more positively than regular banks.

 However, credit unions do not necessarily have the same potential to cause widespread change in business practices as ethical banks do.
 This is because credit unions largely avoid the problem of funding unethical corporate/business activities by focusing on funding local businesses, which are easier to monitor and arguably less capable of generating wide-reaching social and environmental benefit.

 Alliances and networks

 Global Alliance for Banking on Values

 The Global Alliance for Banking on Values (GABV) is a membership organization founded in March 2009 by BRAC Bank in Bangladesh, GLS Bank in Germany, ShoreBank in the US, and Triodos Bank in the Netherlands.
 It is currently made up of 27 of the world’s leading sustainable banks, from Asia, Africa, Latin America to North America and Europe.

+Fossil Free Banking Alliance

+The Fossil Free Banking Alliance is an initiative launched by Bank.Green to identify and promote retail banks that refuse to do business with the fossil fuel industry.
+The alliance was established to fill the gap in the market for a centralized list of such banks.
+Currently the alliance is made up of retail banks such as: The Co-operative Bank, Beneficial State, Areti Bank and more.
+These banks have voluntarily undergone the Fossil Free Certified process, which involves submitting a signed declaration and evidence of their commitment avoiding the financing of fossil fuel companies or projects.
+The certification process is free of charge, and no bank can buy certification from the alliance.
+The Fossil Free Banking Alliance aims to help climate-conscious individuals discover the best bank for them, support banks in attracting like-minded employees, and raise awareness about the role of banks in financing the fossil fuel industry.